The modern roadster is a masterpiece of beauty, performance and superior engineering.

 - Do the same between the top and side windows.
 Use masking tape and newspaper to mask the areas where the top and rear panels meet.
 Use masking tape and newspaper again to completely mask the rear window (do not leave any vinyl showing).

-- Shake the top protectant for 30 to 60 seconds.
+- Be sure to shake the top-protectant for 30 to 60 seconds.

 - Spray two light coats from a distance of about 7″ to 9″ on the whole top.
 Start in the center on one side and work toward your body in even, back-and-forth sprays, releasing your finger at the end of each pass.
 Repeat on the other side.
 Spray a third light coat on the seams.

 - Remove masking materials.

 - Check for overspray on paint.
 Remove any overspray with prewax cleaner or polish.

 How-to Apply Vinyl Convertible Top Protectant

 - Shake the top protectant for a few seconds.

 - Do not spray directly onto the top.
 Spray or pour the protectant on a foam applicator or sponge.
 Then use the applicator to apply the protectant to your top.
 Start in the center on one side and work toward your body in even, back-and-forth wipes.
 Repeat on the other side.

 - Allow the protectant to soak in for 3 to 5 minutes.
 Then buff dry with a clean microfiber towel or terry cloth detailing towel.